ETdoFresh/Blog/content/page/wp-import/csci-5675-advanced-game-development/index.md

 The **Sound Designer** creates the sound assets that are assigned by the Lead Artist.
 The Sound Designer earns credit each time she completes a task that was assigned to her on time.
 The Sound Designer is not required to create all assets from scratch, but she must respect digital copyright laws when using or adapting sound assets from other sources.

 A **Quality Assurance Tester** plays the game to ensure that it works as expected.
 A QA tester earns credit by reporting bugs that are detailed enough that the Lead Developer can reproduce the bug without needing to ask for additional detail.
-A QA Tester&#8217;s workload will be light at the start of the course but will become heavier.
+A QA Tester's workload will be light at the start of the course but will become heavier.
 Thus, QA tester and designer are complimentary roles.

 The **Head of Marketing** is the interface between the development team and the general public.
 Marketing creates promotional materials for the game and maintains a public-facing web presence, such as a website, blog, and social media presence.
 The Head of Marketing earns credit for doing at least two of the following things each week:

-  * Updating the game&#8217;s website
+  * Updating the game's website
   * Writing blog posts about development
   * Posting updates on social media
   * Making promotional material, such as posters and videos